Tritonychus: Evolutionary importance

-Previously, due to the rarity both of onchyophoran fossils and preserved musculature, it was uncertain whether peripheral muscle was a characteristic of all panarthropods or just of primitive euarthropods and tardigrades (modern members of this clade have evolved skeletal muscle from the peripheral muscle in their ancestors).
+Previously, due to the rarity both of onchyophoran fossils and preserved musculature, it was uncertain whether peripheral muscle was a characteristic of all panarthropods or just of primitive arthropods and tardigrades (modern members of this clade have evolved skeletal muscle from the peripheral muscle in their ancestors).
 Tritonychus phanerosarkus shows that peripheral muscle was also a feature of onchyophorans, and thus of panarthropods as a whole.

 However, the evolution of three-layered muscle from the two-layered muscle of more ancestral fossils is not straightforward.
 In living onchyophorans, the outermost layer of muscle is circular, the middle interwoven oblique and the innermost longitudinal, reversing the order of those in Tritonychus.
 This leaves the homology of muscle layers unclear, to say the least.

 Tritonychus is clearly given a place within an 'onchyophoran-like' clade, however, due to skin similarities to other 'onchyophoran-like' lobopodians and modern onchyophorans.
 These include bifurcating circumferential wrinkles, papillae mounted on solid bases, and (in parts) hexagonal patterning.
 This extends the record of these features into the lower Cambrian, along with the multiple layers of peripheral muscle and the possible gonopore.